Sazid60/Mongodb-Aggregation-And-Indexing/Readme.md

 ## Module-3 : $addFields , $out , $merge aggregation stage

 - the more we use stages it will take more time.
-- Our Target should be like we will ue less stages
+- Our Target should be like we will use less stages

 ```javascript
 db.Test.aggregate([